AlyceBrady/ramp/installation/INSTALL_DB.md

-* In order for the Ramp/Smart software to know what MySQL accounts to use to access appropriate databases, follow the directions in CUSTOMIZE_APPL_INI.txt to set the database, username, and password properties in the application.ini file appropriately.
+* In order for the Ramp/Smart software to know what MySQL accounts to use to access appropriate databases, follow the directions in [Customizing application.ini][custom] to set the database, username, and password properties in the `application.ini` file appropriately.

 ### 3b.
 Setting Up Ramp/Smart User Accounts and Authorizations ###
 Ramp and Smart use two tables to keep track of eligible users and what